-Online bullying, including incidents that take place outside school or from home should be treated like any other form of bullying and the school bullying policy should be followed for online bullying, which may also be referred to as cyberbullying, including issues arising from banter.
+Online bullying (which may also be referred to as cyber bullying), including incidents that take place outside of school should be treated like any other form of bullying and the school bullying policy (Management of Bullying, Harassment and Hate Policy) should be followed, this includes issues arising from banter.

-It is important to be aware that in the past 12 months there has been an increase in anecdotal reports of fights being filmed and fake profiles being used to bully children in the name of others.
+It is important to be aware that sometimes fights are being filmed, live streamed or shared online and fake profiles are used to bully children in the name of others.
 When considering bullying, staff will be reminded of these issues.